Tuesday, March 10, 2026

 Most mass produced highly popular Art is pretty broadly Centrist in the grand scheme of things even when taking a few actually Partisan stances.
 And most Art that is made by Conservatives are not like the cartoonish virtue signaling content Breadtubers dunk on to “prove” all Conservative Art is bad, most of it is actually pretty good at drawing on where in theory Leftists agree with them.

 As a Death of the Author believer, I firmly believe you can make a plausible Woke reading of just about anything.
 And I believe we should make those readings and keep making YT videos based on them.
-But those are not objectively the only correct way to read them.
+But those are not objectively the only correct way to read them and we shouldn't pretend they are.

 And the most actually Leftist stuff Hollywood has made like Andor can still be read by Conservatives as supporting their world view in ways that engage with the actual text just as much as our reading does.
 We can’t call it denying reality when they do it but sophisticated analysis when we do it.